⚡ New: Atlas AI now tracks nutrition alongside your lifts. Free Forever tier. No credit card.

 Cons

-• No cloud sync or backup
+• No cross-device sync (Dropbox / Google Drive backup only)

 • No AI coaching